 In much of 1990s, attention focused on mergers of compact objects.
 The merger of two orbiting neutron stars releases some $10^{53}$ erg, and therefore would be enough to power a burst.
 However, there are some potentially major problems with this.
 First, the timescale of merger is milliseconds, not tens of seconds as is usually seen (and is the rest-frame time, from Fenimore's work).
 Second, if there are too many baryons in the fireball, then the energy all goes to them and the resulting Lorentz factor is too low.
 This would mean that afterglows would take years instead of days, and the peak in emission would be at much lower energies than observed.
 Therefore, there has to be some way to have the burst occur in a "clean" direction that has a deficit of baryons.
 There were suggestions that neutrinos and antineutrinos would annihilate and produce leptons far enough away that the requisite cleanliness would be achieved, but this turns out to be too inefficient.
 In addition, the merger times of binaries can be quite long (billions of years, as is the case for three NS-NS binaries in our Galaxy).
 One would therefore expect cases in which the binary, having received kicks from the two supernovae, had traveled great distances from their host galaxy, and had delayed merger enough to occur long after star formation had dropped off.
 One would not expect such a strong evolution as is seen, although there are lots of uncertainties about that as well.
-Keep this in mind, though, when we discuss short GRBs.

-The current standard model involves supernovae of Type Ic (core collapse, but without a hydrogen or helium envelope).
-A massive star evolves quickly, so it doesn't have time to leave its birthplace or explode long after the starburst.
-The idea is that the formation of a rapidly rotating ~ 10 $M{\odot}$ black hole in such a supernova will establish a jet and a preferred axis that may clean away baryons.
+The standard model for long bursts therefore involves a special type of supernova.
+The idea is that a massive star evolves quickly, so it doesn't have time to leave its birthplace or explode long after the starburst.
+The type that produce GRBs are sometimes called "hypernovae".
+The idea is that the formation of a rapidly rotating $\sim 10 M{\odot}$ black hole in such a supernova will establish a jet and a preferred axis that may clean away baryons.
 The total energy is perfectly adequate, as well.
-However, the progenitor stars have a good ten solar masses of baryons just waiting to slow down the fireball, and no one has come close to explaining how they end up so clean, at least in a quantitative way.
+However, the progenitor stars have a good ten solar masses of baryons just waiting to slow down the fireball, and it's not trivial to explain how they end up so clean, at least in a quantitative way.
 It is, however, thought that a jet is necessary, because the isotropic energy release inferred is otherwise up to $3 \times 10^{54}$ erg, which is the rest-mass energy of a neutron star!
+Observations in the last few years have suggested that beaming does indeed happen, so that although the true luminosity is about $10^{51}$ erg s-1 in most cases, we see a far higher flux than average.